MeNsaaH/grid-tsp-solver/README.md

 - Optimize Calculation

 ## ANOTHER-ROUGH-TRY: Recursive k-Means TSP Solver
 Another Solution I will like to dive into is a solution that still uses k-means to segment points.
 A `gnome` is created which maps n locations to itself in such a way that every location it mapped to one `gnome`.
-Each `gnome` then has an `entry` and an `exit` point and a specified route that leads from the `entry` to the `exit`.
+Each `gnome` then has an `entry` and an `exit` point and a specified route that leads from the `entry` through all the mapped points to the `exit`.

 An upper layer of say `gnomes` are created which maps n `gnomes` of the lower layer to it.
 And continuously until a layer of high level mapping is established.
 Movements are dictated from the highest layer level, which are then mapped down the layers to the locations.